redhat-cop/infra-ansible/roles/add-sonar-plugin/README.md

 * Deploy a [Labs CI/CD environment](https://github.com/rht-labs/labs-ci-cd)
 * Apply the role using the test playbook: `ansible-playbook -i inventory test.yml
 * Verify deployment after SonarQube restarts
+* Apply the inventory a second time and ensure that SonarQube continues to start
+  * Multiple instances of the same plugin will cause SonarQube to fail on startup